dev-x-io/docker-ansible/README.md

 ![Dev-X.io Logo](img/logo.png)

+"The best way to predict the future is to invent it." - Alan Kay

 Welcome to the `docker-ansible` repository!
 This project aims to provide a Docker container equipped with Ansible, ready for action.
 Whether you're looking to test locally, develop, or simply have a standardized Ansible environment, you're in the right place!

 ## Table of Contents